hack4change/hambasafe-client/README.md

 #Hambasafe...
 The Client

+##Do not touch this branch until this line is removed.

 ## Better together.
 Hambasafe is a community created app, with a vision of bringing communities together and helping people keep people safe.